Home » Blogs » AMD lab notes » Introduction to profiling tools for AMD hardware

 3. Why am I seeing this performance?: Once hotspots are identified and the initial assessment of performance on a particular hardware is completed, the next phase likely involves profiling and collecting the hardware metrics to understand where the observed performance is coming from.
 On AMD GPUs, tools such as Omnitrace, Omniperf and AMD uProf interface with the low-level ROC-profiler API and/or uses rocprof under-the-hood to gather GPU metrics.
 We do not recommend using rocprof directly because of the extra overhead in dealing with text/CSV files and hardware-specific metrics unless there is a specific need.
 On Windows systems, one will have to rely on using either AMD uProf or Radeon™ GPU Profiler.

-Quick Tip: The relatively new Omni* suite of tools (Omniperf and Omnitrace), available on Linux® platforms, provide an easy-to-use interface for studying performance of the code across AMD hardware and should be treated as “go-to” profiling tools for performance tuning and benchmarking.
+Quick Tip: The Omni* suite of tools (Omniperf and Omnitrace), available on Linux® platforms, provide an easy-to-use interface for studying performance of the code across AMD hardware and should be treated as “go-to” profiling tools for performance tuning and benchmarking.

 Figure 1: Use cases for a variety of AMD profiling tools.